keptn/keptn.github.io/CONTRIBUTING.md

 5. Push your branch to github:
    - If you cloned your fork to use SSH, the command is:
      ```
-     git push
+     git push --set-upstream origin <branch-name>
      ```

      Note that you can just issue the `git push` command.
-Git responds with an error message that gives you the full command line to use; you can copy this command and paste it into your shell.
+Git responds with an error message that gives you the full command line to use; you can copy this command and paste it into your shell to push the content.
    - If you cloned your fork to use HTTP, the command is:
      ```
-     git push
+     git push <need options/arguments>
      ```

 6. Create the PR by going to the [keptn.github.io](https://github.com/keptn/keptn.github.io) web site.
-   - You should see a yellow box with a button that says "Compare and ...".
-Click on that button.
+   - You should see a yellow shaded area that says something like:
+     ```
+     <GitID>:<branch> had recent pushes less than a minute ago
+     ```

+   - Click on the button in that shaded area marked:
+     ```
+     Compare & pull request
+     ```
-   - Check that the title of the PR is correct; click the "Edit" button to modify it
+   - Check that the title of the PR is correct; click the "Edit" button to modify it.
+Add "WIP" (Work in Progress) or "Draft" to the title if the PR is not yet ready for general review.
    - Add a full description of the work in the PR, including any notes for reviewers, a reference to the relevant github issue (if any), and tags for specific people (if any) who may be interested in this PR.
    - Carefully review the changes github displays for this PR to ensure that they are what you want.
-   - Click the "Create PR" button to create the PR.
+   - Click the green "Create pull request" button to create the PR.
 You may want to record the PR number somewhere for future reference although you can always find the PR in the github lists of open and closed PRs.
+   - Github automatically populates the "Reviewers" block.
+   - If this PR is not ready for review, click the "Still in progress?
+Convert to draft" string under the list of reviewers.
+People can still review the content but can not merge the PR until you remove the "Draft" status.

 7. Your PR should be reviewed within a few days.
 Watch for any comments that may be added by reviewers and implement or respond to the recommended changes as soon as possible.